Moraalinvartija/buildedAPI/README.md

 <h3>1.
 Update.php</h3>
 <h4>Description</h4>
 <div> This is a procedure used to modify records without overwriting them.
 Headers are also defined here for the operation so that nothing else than allowed method is accepted</div>
 <div> PUT method is used to access"http://localhost/clientapi/buildedAPI/customers/update.php?client_id=X" where is X is the clients ID.
-Because we are updating data we need every parameter we can from user.
-1. ID of the client we want to update 2.
-Clients First name 3.Clients  lastname and lastly 4.
+Because we are updating data we need every parameter we can from user. <div>1.
+ID of the client we want to update </div><div>2.
+Clients First name </div><div>3.Clients  lastname and lastly</div> <div>4.
 Client address</div>
 <div>"update.php?client_id=X" is end portion this time.</div>
 <h2> Versions</h2>
 <h3> Here are list what changes has been made into the code in every version.
 Version numbers are kinda stupid cause I didint realize first how version numbers are defined...so bear with them</h3>